 Alison Slinn MBACP (Accred) UKRCP Reg.
 Specialises in CBT and Anxiety issues.

-I am NOW offering counselling through SKYPE, ZOOM and TELEPHONE.
-I am an accredited counsellor with a wide experience of dealing with anxiety (generalised anxiety disorder, health anxiety, OCD, panic disorder), relationship issues, depression, stress, worry, sadness, loneliness, bereavement and loss.
+I am an accredited counsellor with a wide experience of dealing with anxiety (generalised anxiety disorder, health anxiety, OCD, panic disorder), relationship issues, depression, stress, worry, feeling sad, loneliness, low self esteem, bereavement and loss.

 Modern day life can leave us feeling anxious and stressed, helpless, sad and lacking in a sense of direction and purpose.
 If any of these sound familiar to you it is likely that you are experiencing some kind of crisis and hopefully I can help you.